collinear-ai/CatAttack/README.md

   target_model:  # Evaluation model (baseline & suffix runs)
   judge:         # Judge used for correctness checking

+# Use any dataset with question/answer fields for suffix generation
 dataset:
   name: "AI-MO/NuminaMath-CoT"
   split: "test"